 There are places that exude a unique spiritual energy.
 Silent places, which can be approached on tiptoe, where it is possible to rediscover ancestral values and sensations.

-Here is an itinerary that will take you, step by step, to discover the places of the soul along the Savio Valley, in the province of Forlì-Cesena.
+Here is an itinerary that will take you, step by step, to discover the places of the soul along the Valley of the River Savio, in the province of Forlì-Cesena.

 The first stop, near Verghereto, is the Hermitage of Sant'Alberico on Monte Fumaiolo (1,147 metres above sea level), set in the silence of the woods, still inhabited by a lay hermit, who also offers hospitality for retreats and spiritual exercises.